Yorkyle/Kaiju-Battle-Arena/README.md

 <h1>Hi, I'm Kyle! <br/><a href="https://www.linkedin.com/in/kyle-york-cyber/">Cybersecurity Professional (CyberUp) and Software Development Trainee (LaunchCode)</a>

-<h2>Note on Image Filees:</h2>
+<h2>Note on Creation Method:</h2>

-- <b>Creation Method</b>
+- <b>25+ Hours of AI Prompt Engineering</b>

-  - This game is a take on the retro Pokemon Gameboy game, focused on battle sequences, that incorporates kaiju, Godzilla-like monsters.
+  - This game, primarily AI generated, is a take on the retro Pokemon Gameboy game, focused on battle sequences, that incorporates kaiju, Godzilla-like monsters.
   - The main purpose of this game is to pit contestants against each other by controlling kaiju with four unique abilities (an attack, buff, control, or Special move).
   - A backstory and profile with player strategies is distributed to players via Google Drive link befpre the start of the tournament.